Xilinx/PYNQ_Peripherals/README.md

-# PYNQ Hackathon Peripherals Repository
+# PYNQ Hackathon Peripheral Modules

 This repository contains drivers for Arduino, PMOD, Grove and Raspberry PI peripherals connected to an IOP.
 Each peripheral driver comes with Jupyter